people - site - animation

 The map of locations is shown above, with the projection images from previous nights (trees in pink) available to view.
 Click with their portrait names, nominators and messages.

 CLICK HERE to open in a larger window

-Over the last few weeks you've got involved by sharing a photo of a key worker on social media using #LivingHeroes and they are now set to be immortalised in an art project to celebrate the amazing work they've done.
+The public got involved by sharing a photo of a key worker on social media using #LivingHeroes and they were then immortalised in an art project to celebrate the amazing work they've done.

-As part of the project, 33 trees in and around the centre of Manchester will have the face of a nominated key worker projected on it.
+As part of the project, 33 trees in and around the centre of Manchester had the face of a nominated key worker projected on it.

 City of Trees is a charity which aims to plant and nurture one tree for every person living in the city region (three million trees in total), has created a tree trail in Manchester City Centre with 33 notable trees.

 The project, called Sentinels is our response to the coronavirus outbreak, and a way of using our artistic practice as celebration of those people who must continue to work - steadfast and unwavering, through this crisis.